 Laos.
 In 1949, the nation won independence from France.
 In 1986, it began decentralizing control and encouraging private businesses.
 It's created tax incentives to encourage foreign direct investment.
 It wants to expand its economy beyond exporting its natural resources.

 North Korea.
-In1953, its allies China and Russia helped create it to end the Korean War.
-The country followed strict central planning, with communal farming.
+In 1953, its allies China and Russia helped create North Korea to end the Korean War.
+The country followed strict central planning with communal farming.
 It suffered famine and poor living conditions in the 1990s and 2000s.
 In 2002, it allowed semi-private markets to sell some goods.

 Vietnam.
 In 1945, communist leader Ho Chi Minh declared his country's independence from France.
 The French, backed by the United States, seized southern Vietnam.
 Ho, backed by China, took the northern part.
 In 1954, the French agreed to divide Vietnam at the 17th parallel.
 But in 1964, Ho led Viet Cong soldiers to reunite the country.
 In 1975, the communists were successful.
 In 1986, Vietnam began transitioning towards a more market-based economy.
 It still needs to reform state-owned enterprises, reduce red tape, and increase financial sector transparency.

 In 1922, the Union of Soviet Socialist Republics was established with six communist countries: Russia, Belorussia, Ukraine, and the Transcaucasian Federation.
 In 1936, the Federation became Georgia, Azerbaijan, and Armenia.